 - If we don't think ahead, we will lose people we want to keep when they encounter disability.

-- At June 2015, 31.7 per cent of APS employees were aged 50 years and over.
+- At June 2020, 32.8% of APS employees were aged 50 years and over.
 Disability prevalence increases with age5, and most people with disability of working age acquire their condition at work.6 Many workers who develop a medical condition will leave an employer without fully investigating the reasonable adjustments that could have enabled them to remain at work—leading to a regrettable loss of talent and experience.7

 - The 2015 Intergenerational Report highlighted that population ageing will place significantly more pressure on the Australian economy and that fully employing the working age population and maximising participation rates will become increasingly important.8